caxy/styleguide-boilerplate/src/styleguide/README.md

 ### Using Color Swatches

+Color swatches for Zaba are generated using a specially named map in your project's Sass files.

 To populate your project's color swatches, do the following:

 #### Step 1: Create Color Sets

-Sets of colors should be grouped as follows:
+In your styleguide-specific Sass file, create sets of colors and group them as follows:

 ~~~~
 $color-set-1 (